-See Programmable Features on page 28 for more information on the various programmable features of your radio.
+See Programmable Features on page 34 for more information on the various programmable features of your radio.

 - 1 Perform one of the following actions:

 - Press the preprogrammed Info button.

-- or to Info and press the Menu Select button directly below Info.
+- for to Info and press the Menu Select button directly below Info.

-- 2 or to Control map and press the Menu Select button directly below Sel.
 The display shows the Control Map screen.

-- 3 Perform one of the following actions:

-- Press the Menu Select button directly below Back to return to the previous screen. - Press $\widehat{\mathbf{n}}$ to return to the Home screen.
+- 3 Perform one of the following actions: - \bullet or \bullet to scroll through the various information. - Press the Menu Select button directly below Back to return to the previous screen. - Press f to return to the Home screen.